 Listed building surveys are a specialised field - done properly by an historic building surveyor, you will learn a great deal about the building.
-The default organisation covering Historic, or Listed buildings is used to be the IHBC (Institute of Historic Building Conservation) - Peter has been a long time member of IHBC and has been very active within the organisation.
+The default organisation covering Historic, or Listed buildings used to be the IHBC (Institute of Historic Building Conservation) - Peter was a long time member of IHBC and very active within the organisation.

-Most ordinary Chartered surveyors are not experienced or qualified to understand these buildings.
+Most Chartered building surveyors are not experienced or qualified to understand these buildings.
 The reasons are very simple:

 A Listed Building Surveyor needs to fully understand the legislation that protects Listed Buildings.
-There is a lot of it, and it constantly changes - from the old PPG15, through PPS5 to the NPPF that we currently work with.
+This constantly changes - from PPG15, through PPS5 to the NPPF legislation that we currently work with.
 Pete has had an active role in helping shape this legislation through his involvement with IHBC, and the Consultations group which advises HMG on policy changes.

-To be able to survey a listed building, you also need to understand the building.
+To survey a listed building, you need to understand the building.
 This means knowing your bricks, timber types, mortars, and roofing materials.
-Years of study will give you an insight as to how buildings have evolved over time, and how construction methods change.
+The survey gives an insight as to how a building evolves over time, and how construction methods have changed.

 When we advise clients about Listed Buildings, we use our extensive knowledge of the cost of work to them.
 We have taken Listed Buildings apart, and rebuilt them.
 We know what it costs to repair a heritage building - what materials to use, how to use them, and where to get them.
-We never stop learning - attending CPD courses on a regular basis - run by SPAB, Weald and Downland Museum, Historic England, IHBC and others.
+We never stop learning - attending CPD courses on a regular basis - run by SPAB, Weald and Downland Museum, Historic England, IHBC, Scottish Lime Centre and others.

 You also need to be quite fit to be a listed building surveyor.
 We often have to access tiny holes and hatches that lead to hidden parts of roof spaces, or priest holes behind chimney stacks that many people did not even know existed.
 We don't wear shiny shoes and white shirt and tie, or a jacket.
 You need to crawl under floors, and climb out of windows and tiny hatches that access the roof.
 Jeans and sweatshirt are the norm - you get dirty surveying a Listed Building!